tonylukasavage/triple/README.md

 > alert('hello, world!');
 ```

+### Triple commands

+Triple includes a few commands to control its operations.
+These must be preceded by the dot (.) to be recognized as commands.

+ * `.exit` -- exits the REPL
+ * `.save [option_file_name]` -- saves your history to ./triple.log or the specified file name.
+The history is _not_ cleared after a save.

 ## Support

 The following is the only configuration for which this has been tested so far: